-Barb has lived, worked and played in Alaska for nearly 40 years.
+Barb has lived, worked and played in Alaska for over 40 years.
 "It's a dream come true life few get to experience."

 Let's Go Dip-netting!

 Around May of each year or earlier fishing enthusiasts of the Alaskan kind, begin preparations for an annual migration from around the state to the Kenai Peninsula’s Kenai River in Alaska.
 They look forward to it like kids look forward to the end of school every year.
 They travel in mass or so it would seem to onlooking tourists arriving in the month of July.
 They resemble a huge mixed caravan of mission oriented crazed people headed somewhere.
 They’re headed to the beach at the Kenai River.
 They’ll enjoy the beach yes, but the main reason they crowd to this particular beach and waterway is for the dip-netting season.
 All the anticipation leads up to The City of Kenai opening the personal use fisheries on the Kenai River on July 10th every summer running through the end of July.
 Many believe it to be the best spot in the state.
 The dip-netting adventure commences yielding harvests of succulent salmon varieties and memories enough to last years, for others a lifetime.

 For Alaskans Only

 By law, only those who are residents of the state of Alaska can dip net fish in Alaskan waterways.
 It’s the most looked forward to fishing venue for Alaskan families and it’s a great way for everyone to stock up on healthy salmon at least for a little while.
 It won’t feed you all year long,although some manage to ration it out that long.
 Still it’s a wonderfully delicious addition to any salmon lover’s table.

 Family Fun For Alaskans